Mohit5840-cell/FOOD-WEB/README.md

 # goFood-webapplication(Food_App)

 Created By Mohit Kumar.
 I have been working on this project for the last 6 months.
 But finally successfully completed this project.
-Special Thanks to my friends, Rahul singh, Laksh kumar  for clearing my doubts during the project.
+Special Thanks to my friends, Rahul singh, Laksh kumar,Munesh  for clearing my doubts during the project.